 To become a CVA, you will have to complete a case study or report for peer review, submit six reference letters and pass a five-hour examination.

-The CVA is the only valuation certification accredited by the NCCA (National Commission of Certifying Agencies) and as such it is a valuable credential if your career leads you towards the field of business valuation.
+The CVA is the only valuation certification accredited by the NCCA (National Commission of Certifying Agencies).
+Consequently, it is a valuable credential if your career in financial services leads you towards the field of business valuation.

 Certified Financial Planner (CFP)